Animal Control

 San Diego Humane Society has partnered with DocuPet to provide an enhanced pet licensing experience.
 Pet licenses can be purchased and renewed online.

-Visit sandiego.docupet.com to license your pet and pay your dog license fee.
+Visit DocuPet to license your pet and pay your dog license fee.

 Wild Animals

-If you find an injured, ill or orphaned wild animal, San Diego Humane Society’s Project Wildlife program can help.
+If you find an injured, ill or orphaned wild animal, please visit Wildlife Help Hub.

 Leash Laws